phpearth/conduct/conduct.md

 and social honeypots.
 We actively track group content and will forward such content directly to Facebook and **international authorities**.
 Our main duty is to **protect our members**.

+**Handle your posts accordingly to the situation**.
+Don't delete your topics once solutions were provided.
+Respect time of others willing to help you.
+Leaving topics available in the group might also help someone as you in the future.
+Topics are also visible in group search and therefore available for people looking for existing solutions.